canada-ca/accelerators_accelerateurs-azure/HOWTOs/DeployDevelopmentVM/README.md

-# HOWTO deploy a GC Cloud Accelerators Azure Development VM
+# HOWTO Deploy a GC Cloud Accelerators Azure Development VM

 A video tutorial on how to deploy the VM on Azure and use the VM to build your 1st Azure infrastructure can be found here: